-This notice informs Employees of the categories of personal information we collect from them, the categories of sources of personal information collected, the business or commercial purposes for which the personal information will be used, and their rights and choices regarding any personal information collected.
+This notice informs Employees of the categories of personal information we collect from them, the categories of sources of personal information collected, the business or commercial purposes for which the personal information will be used.

 Categories of Personal Information We Collect

 We collect information that identifies, relates to, describes, references, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device (“personal information”).